 This course is for beginner and novice makers, no previous experience is required!

-This online course, taking place between January and April, covers foundational sewing knowledge including how to purchase fabrics and how to work with PDF sewing patterns.
+This online course, taking place between May and August, covers foundational sewing knowledge including how to purchase fabrics and how to work with PDF sewing patterns.
 Lessons are a blend of pre-recorded video, multimedia, and optional face-to-face online discussion and check-ins.
 Throughout this course you will be constructing a unisex long-sleeve button-up utility shirt.
 Course content explores working with woven fabrics, and sewing collars, collar stands, button plackets, pockets, setting in sleeves and sleeve cuffs.
 All of the online video demonstration tutorials include clear directions and trouble-shooting tips.
 With this self-paced format, students should expect to spend between two to four hours per week on course content and project work, on a total of 10 topics.
+Registration will remain open until mid-June.

 To be successful in this course you will need:

-- Access to your own sewing machine (at home domestic sewing machine or straight stitch industrial sewing machine will work)
+- Access to your own sewing machine and iron (a home domestic sewing machine or straight stitch industrial sewing machine will work)

 - Fabrics & Supplies to sew your shirt (a supply list will be available for you in the course)